 - Selling to the Australian Government

-This guide is relevant to suppliers looking to do business with Australian Government departments and agencies that are required to apply the Commonwealth Procurement Rules (CPRs).
+This guide is relevant to suppliers looking to do business with Australian Government entities that are required to apply the Commonwealth Procurement Rules (CPRs).

 - Commonwealth Procurement Rules

-The Commonwealth Procurement Rules (CPRs) establish the procurement policy framework within which agencies determine their own specific procurement practices.
+The Commonwealth Procurement Rules (CPRs) establish the procurement policy framework within which entities determine their own specific procurement practices.

 - AusTender

 AusTender provides centralised publication of Australian Government business opportunities, annual procurement plans, multi-use lists and contracts awarded.